 All of the criteria now have a maximum grade of 7, except for Purpose which will be graded out of 3.
 I will look at each of these criteria in turn to demonstrate the changes in the way the OET Writing Subtest will be graded.

 This criterion focuses on the way the candidate makes the purpose of their letter immediately apparent and clear.
-The purpose should be included in the first paragraph of the letter.
-For example: “I am writing to refer the above mentioned patient who is suffering from worsening osteoarthritis.
+You should include the purpose in the first paragraph of the letter.
+For example: “I am writing to refer to the above-mentioned patient.
+Who is suffering from worsening osteoarthritis?

 Your assessment and management are urgently required.”
-These two sentences placed at the start of the letter make it extremely clearly to the reader why the letter was written and what action needs to be taken on the part of the reader.
+These two sentences placed at the start of the letter makes it clear to the reader why the letter was written.
+And what action needs to be taken on the part of the reader.
 It has always been important to include this information but now one of the criteria focuses specifically on doing this.

-This criterion focuses on whether you have included all of the necessary information in an accurate manner.
-It essentially replaces Overall Task Fulfilment and deals with aspects of Comprehension of Stimulus.
+This criterion focuses on whether you have included all the necessary information in an accurate manner.
+It replaces the Overall Task Fulfilment.
+And it deals with aspects of Comprehension of Stimulus.

-To score highly here, you are also required to write a letter of the required length, this will still, usually, be between 180-200 words but the word count itself is just a guide and you will not be penalised directly for writing under or over it.
+To score highly here, you are also required to write a letter of the required length.
+This will still, usually, be between 180-200 words.
+But the word count itself is a guide and they won’t penalise you for writing under or over it.
 The important thing is to make sure you include everything that is necessary.

 Conciseness and Clarity